NYC’s children and families need your support more than ever. Learn more about the CCC Child Advocacy Fund.

 March 28, 2019

-Citizens’ Committee for Children of New York today released a data infographic that illustrates the critical importance of New York State’s investments in child and maternal health and calls for immediate action in Albany’s budget negotiations to reject proposals that would jeopardize the health and well-being of vulnerable New Yorkers.
+Thursday, March 28, 2019 – NEW YORK, NY – Citizens’ Committee for Children of New York (CCC) today released a data infographic that illustrates the critical importance of New York State’s investments in child and maternal health and calls for immediate action in Albany’s budget negotiations to reject proposals that would jeopardize the health and well-being of vulnerable New Yorkers.

-The data in our infographic make clear the importance of legislation to establish a statewide Maternal Mortality Review Board, which has passed the Senate and Assembly and is awaiting the Governor’s signature.
+The data make clear the importance of legislation to establish a statewide Maternal Mortality Review Board, which has passed the Senate and Assembly and is awaiting the Governor’s signature.

 However, the data also make urgently apparent the need to strengthen New York City’s community health infrastructure — an infrastructure now threatened by the Governor’s proposal to cut State reimbursement to New York City for the General Public Health Work (GPHW) program by $59 million.